CivicActions/guidebook/docs/100-security/incident-response-checklist.md

 **Incident Commander responsibilities**

-- Maintain current information in Slack, shared Google Docs files, the JIRA Incident ticket (if applicable), or other [communication channels](incident-response-plan.md#communication-channels).
+- Maintain current information in Slack, shared Google Docs files, the ticket/issue (if applicable), or other [communication channels](incident-response-plan.md#communication-channels).
 Be sure to include:
   - Project team leads and members
   - Remediation items and their assignees
 - Establish and document work shifts for an incident longer than 3 hours.